 While, at first glance, contracting loans to one company exclusively might seem like a good idea for its simplicity.
 However, there were drawbacks to the plan.
 Democrats were concerned that the elimination of the other nine companies would not give more power to the people.
 Instead, it would just give more power to the one company responsible for loans.
 Republicans were hesitant to eliminate market competition among the student loan contractors.
 With bipartisan resistance, Betsy DeVos announced that the “streamlining” would be nixed, and a new plan would be formulated.

 On the first of August, the Department of Education announced that, instead of a single contracted company, a single online platform would be used for all families to use for the loan process.
 The head of Federal Student Aid (FSA), Dr. A. Wayne Johnson, said of the new system: “When FSA customers transition to the new processing and servicing environment in 2019, they will find a customer support system that is as capable as any in the private sector.”

-The change of plans was met with bipartisan approval, with several praising the Department of Education’s willingness to change their plans after criticism from legislators and the public.
-While the effects of the new platform won’t be seen until its implementation in 2019, Secretary DeVos hopes it will serve as a beacon to modernize the system: “By starting afresh and pursuing a truly modern loan servicing environment, we have a chance to turn what was a good plan into a great one.”
+The change in plans was met with bipartisan approval.
+Several praised the Department of Education’s willingness to change their plans after criticism from legislators and the public.
+The effects of the new platform won’t be seen until its implementation in 2019.
+However, Secretary DeVos hopes it will serve as a beacon to modernize the system.
+“By starting afresh and pursuing a truly modern loan servicing environment, we have a chance to turn what was a good plan into a great one.”

 Use College Raptor’s new Student Loan Finder to discover personalized loan options.
 Compare lenders and interest rates to find the ideal student loan—for FREE!